robert80203/EgoPER_official/README.md

 Run setup.py to generate the directories needed

-Dowload the dataset and annotations from the following link [EgoPER dataset]()
+Visit our project page to dowload the dataset and annotations [EgoPER dataset]()

 - Annotations